Create free multi-stop delivery routes with Google Maps. Follow our step-by-step guide with videos to plan efficient routes despite the 10-stop limit.

 That’s why route planner apps like Routific exist!
 You could probably optimize and dispatch a day’s worth of routes using Routific in less time than it takes to read this article.
 We encourage you to try it out – you get a 7-day free trial, no credit card needed!

-Your customers keep contacting you about the status of their delivery
+Your customers keep calling you to ask about the status of their order.

 Pam Sykes is the Lead Content Strategist at Routific.
 Originally trained as a journalist, she switched to tech PR early on because she loved working with engineers.
 After many years working as a freelancer and for agencies, she joined Routific for the chance to help build a company from the ground up.